 - 3.1.1.
-Barker offers adoption preparation and home study services but does not under any circumstance guarantee the approval of a home study.
+Barker offers adoption preparation and home study services specific to the adoption of an older child and/or a child with special needs from public foster care but does not under any circumstance guarantee the approval of a home study.
 The Agency is dedicated to making placements that it considers to be in the best interest of the child.
 Applicants who wish to adopt a child ("applicants") must be in good physical and mental health and ready to provide a safe and nurturing environment for an adopted child.
 They must be capable of dealing with the challenges inherent in the process of adopting a child. - 3.1.2.
-All applicants must provide complete and accurate information on their adoption application.
-Applicants must demonstrate that they are in good physical and mental health with a normal life expectancy.
-If drug/alcohol or other addictions/dependencies are a part of the applicants' history, they must demonstrate at least three consecutive years of recovery in addition to participation in either a specialized addictions treatment program and/or a twelve step program.
-Further, if the applicant has an alcohol or other drug-related arrest and conviction at any time in their history, the applicant(s) must provide arrest and court records and three years must have elapsed since the time of the arrest.
-In either case, in order to make a complete assessment, the Barker Adoption Foundation reserves to right to request an additional independent evaluation completed by an appropriate specialist. - 3.1.3.
 Home studies conducted by Barker are the property of the Agency and can only be used for the purposes agreed upon by both Barker and the applicants; Barker's home study document specifies approval for a particular kind of adoption (e.g., adoption from a particular program, age of the child, gender of the child, any special needs, number of children in birth family, etc.).
-Change to this approval requires mutual reassessment. - 3.1.4.
+Change to this approval requires mutual reassessment. - 3.1.3.
 Barker offers adoption services, but cannot guarantee placement of a child, nor can Barker guarantee a specific age of a child at the time of placement.

-3.2 Gender Selection
+3.2 Selection of Gender and Ethnicity

-Barker encourages applicants wherever possible to remain open to the referral of a boy or a girl.
-The Agency believes that families who remain open as to the gender of their child are best able to accept the varied uncertainties that come with adoption and parenting, including any individual needs of their child.
+- 3.2.1 Barker encourages applicants wherever possible to remain open to the referral of a boy or a girl.
+The Agency believes that families who remain open as to the gender of their child are best able to accept the varied uncertainties that come with adoption and parenting, including any individual needs of their child. - 3.2.2 Barker encourages applicants wherever possible to be open to the referral of a child of any race or ethnicity so that more youth in foster care will have the opportunity to be placed in permanent loving homes.
+The Agency recommends that applicants open to adopting cross culturally provide an environment for the child that will help maintain the child's cultural connections, ethnic background and heritage.